mzmine/mzmine_documentation/docs/workflows/lcmsworkflow/lcms-workflow.md

 ### Gap-filling
 Gap-filling can be performed on the aligned feature lists to cope with missing features that might be artifacts of the feature-detection process.
-- For more details see the [Gap-filling](../../module_docs/gapfilling/gap-filling.md)
+- For more details see the [Gap-filling](../../module_docs/gapfilling/gap-filling.md) module.

 ## Page Contributors